Learning Interacting Dynamical Systems with Latent Gaussian Process ODEs: Introduction

 In contrast, Gaussian processes (GPs) are well-known for providing calibrated uncertainty estimates.
 They have been successfully employed on discrete time-series data~\citep{wang2005gaussian, frigola2013integrated, mattos2016recurrent} and, more recently, to continuous-time generalizations of these methods~\citep{hegde2021bayesian, ensinger21structure, solin2021scalable}.
 Importantly, none of the these works adresses dynamical models for interacting systems.
 While it is possible to study each object in isolation, ignoring the interaction effects might lead to inaccurate predictions.

-\editc{ In this work, we address the shortcomings of both model families by presenting the first uncertainty-aware modeling of continuous-time dynamics of interacting objects.
+\editc{ In this work, we address the shortcomings of both model families by presenting an uncertainty-aware continuous-time dynamical model for interacting objects.
 Our formulation decomposes the dynamics into independent (autonomous) and interaction dynamics.
 While the former governs the motion of an object in isolation, the latter describes the effects that result from interactions with neighboring objects.
 For successful uncertainty characterization, we propose to infer the unknown independent and interaction dynamics by two distinct GPs.
-We furthermore demonstrate that having a function-level GP prior on the individual dynamics components is the key to successfully disentangling these dynamics, which in turn allows for interpretable predictions and leads to improved extrapolation behavior.}
+We demonstrate that having a function-level GP prior on the individual dynamics components is the key to successfully disentangling these dynamics, which in turn allows for interpretable predictions and leads to improved extrapolation behavior.}

 We employ latent Gaussian process ordinary differential equations (GP-ODEs) for dynamics learning, allowing to learn complex relationships between interacting objects without the need of having access to fully observed systems.
 Thanks to recently proposed decoupled sampling scheme \cite{wilson2020efficiently}, the computational complexity of our model scales linearly with the number of time points at which the ODE system is evaluated.
 As a result, our algorithm scales gracefully to datasets with thousands of sequences.
 To demonstrate the benefits of our framework, we exhaustively test our method on a wide range of scenarios varying in function complexity, signal-to-noise ratio, and system observability.
 Our model consistently outperforms non-interacting dynamical systems and alternative function approximators such as deterministic/Bayesian neural networks.